petershin/liferay-learn/docs/courses/latest/en/partner-enablement/level-1/liferay-product-offering.md

 ### Liferay Experience Cloud

 The final product deployment offering is Liferay Experience Cloud.
-This is a Saas offering which allows customers to focus on what really matters - creating, launching, and maintaining business applications.
+This is a SaaS offering which allows customers to focus on what really matters - creating, launching, and maintaining business applications.

 With Liferay Experience Cloud SaaS, Liferay is providing and managing all of the infrastructure, and all of the low-value activities needed to maintain Liferay DXP.
 Liferay is applying product Updates on a weekly basis, testing these against customers' data, and doing SAST and DAST security scanning.